-4413 Technology in the Classroom
+Technology in the Classroom 4413

 This course introduces technologies than can be used to facilitate classroom education.
 Students learn how to use current technologies and how to adapt them to meet the pedagogical purposes of a class.
-May be duallisted with TESL 5413.
 (Spring)

-4433 Methods of Teaching Science (fall) 3 4533 Methods of Teaching Social Studies (fall) 3 4633 Methods of Teaching Speech/Drama/Debate (fall) 3 4663 Student Teaching Seminar 3
+4433 Methods of Teaching Science (fall) 3 4533 Methods of Teaching Social Studies (fall) 3 4633 Methods of Teaching Speech/Drama/Debate (fall) 3

+4663 Student Teaching Seminar